Wild tortoises will stand in the rain or soak in small puddles to clean themselves.

 How to Wash a Tortoise

 All you need is water and a large container for the tortoise to fit in.
-Ensure that the container is deep enough that the tortoise won’t climb out of it.
+Ensure the container is deep enough so the tortoise won’t climb out of it.
 Alternatively, use a bathroom sink.

 Fill the container with enough tepid water for the tortoise to wade in.
 The water should be up to the start of the tortoise’s neck or lower, as you’ll need to keep the tortoise’s head above water at all times.